 This course is designed to develop the basic skills of speech communication by studying the process from invention through delivery.
 Emphasis is placed on the preparation and delivery of presentations.
+Prerequisite: ENG 105 Must receive a C or better.

 Interpersonal Communication